Celebrity Dolls By Madame Alexander Were Popular Early On...

 The Sonja Henie doll was made several years with various changes of costume.
 She ranged in size from 14" to 21".

-Margaret O'Brien--Another of Madame Alexanders Famous Celebrity Dolls
+Margaret O'Brien--Another of Madame Alexanders Famous Celebrity

-My favorite child star of the era is another of Madame Alexanders finer achievements.
+My favorite child star of the era is another of Madame Alexanders more impressive achievements.
 Margaret O'Brien (Circa 1946-1947).
-Who can forget the doom stricken little girl in "Meet Me in St. Louis", who was always burying a doll who had died of sometragic invented disease.
-Using the Margaret mold, yet another recognizable Madame Alexander celebrity doll character was created.
+Who can forget the doom stricken little girl in "Meet Me in St. Louis", who was always burying a doll who had died of some terrible invented disease.

-eBay has a rather large set of listings of vintage Madame Alexander dolls for sale, if you are interested in a purchase, or to find values, click here----(if looking for values, it is necessary to register with eBay)
+Using the Margaret mold, yet another recognizable Madame Alexander celebrity doll character was created. eBay has a rather large set of listings of vintage Madame Alexander dolls for sale, if you are interested in a purchase, or to find values if looking for costs, it is necessary to register with eBay.

-Jane Withers was another celebrity child who is forever encompassed in composition
+Jane Withers was another celebrity child who is forever encompassed in composition by Madame Alexander.

-by Madame Alexander.
-The young star was a familiar face to movie buffs in the mid
+The young star was a familiar face to movie buffs in the mid to late 1930s, thus the introduction of the doll (Circa 1937).

 There are many more composition celebrity dolls created by Madame Alexander.
 Check back in the future to see additional pages covering the babies and other composition lovelies.